-Before you write your advert, plan it on a separate piece of paper.
-Make sure your sentences are catchy and simple.
-After you have written it, ask someone in your group to look over it, comment on it and, if necessary, edit it.
+-0

-Make a simple sentence with each of these words.
+Let's write Make a simple sentence with each of these words.

+Lets will e production of the contract o

+interesting A simple sentence

+is a sentence

-tasty
+tasty that has only one

+clause, with a

-healthy
+healthy single subject and predicate.

+, Example:

 gold

-A simple sentence is a sentence that has only one clause, with a single subject and predicate.

-Example:

-The glorious honey sold very well.
+90Iu The glorious honey sold

-subject

-predicate
+very well.